 Development Well

-A well proposed and drilled as a Development Operation [including, but not limited to, a substitute well for a Development Well abandoned under Article 13.1.4 (AFE Overruns and Substitute Well)].
+A well proposed and drilled as a Development Operation [including a substitute well for a Development Well abandoned under Article 13.1.4 (AFE Overruns and Substitute Well)].

 Disproportionate Spending

 The payment of the Costs of an activity or operation by a Participating Party in excess of its Participating Interest Share of the Costs of that activity or operation in order to settle an Underinvestment previously incurred by that Participating Party.